marcuswangweihow/FBDD/Frag_to_lead_4MZI/README.md

 # aLMDD Sampling

-This is the aLMDD pipeline for accelerated Ligand Mobility in Molecular Dynamics, fully aligned with **Tan et al.**.
+This is the aLMDD (accelerated Ligand Mobility in Molecular Dynamics) pipeline, fully aligned with **Tan et al.**.

 ## Features